David-VTUK/rh-exam-study-notes/docs/ex280/01-manage-openshift-container-platform.md

 ## Troubleshoot common container, pod, and cluster events and alerts

-This is largely covered in preceeding topics, `oc get/describe/logs/adm` can be leveraged for a plethora of troubleshooting scenarios.
+This is largely covered in preceding topics, `oc get/describe/logs/adm` can be leveraged for a plethora of troubleshooting scenarios.

 ## Use product documentation